dbd-challenge/dbdc3/docs/getting_started.md

 See [this section](https://dbd-challenge.github.io/dbdc3/how_to_submit_runs) to get information about how to submit your runs at the formal-run.

-Please also refer to the [submission format](https://dbd-challenge.github.io/dbdc3/submission_format) when preparing files for the formal-run.
+Please also refer to the [output format](https://dbd-challenge.github.io/dbdc3/output_format) when preparing files for the formal-run.
 Note that this is the output format of the baseline program.